jcrespoortega/ELK/Logstash/README.md

 		}
 	}'

 Logstash is the tool selected to feed with data our system.
-For this task we develop an config file, logstash_restaurantes.conf, in order to run it (LINUX):
+For this task we develop  config_file, logstash_restaurantes.conf, in order to do it (LINUX):

 $./bin/logstash -f ./config/ logstash_restaurantes.conf.conf --debug --verbose